nightwatchjs/nightwatch-docs/guide/mobile-app-testing/introduction.md

 **Android** </br>
 - Mac OSX or Windows or Linux - Android SDK ≥ 16

-<p class="alert alert-info">Don’t worry about the SDK downloads as the [Nightwatch Mobile Helper](https://github.com/nightwatchjs/mobile-helper-tool) will take care of it.</p>
+<p class="alert alert-info">Don’t worry about the SDK downloads as the <a href="https://github.com/nightwatchjs/mobile-helper-tool">Nightwatch Mobile Helper</a> will take care of it.</p>

 ### How does it work?